hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 ### {% newthought 'The Company' %}

 If you got here, then you most likely already know a lot about trivago.
-Regardless, there are few things I want to highlight about trivago.
+Regardless, there are a few things I want to highlight about trivago.
 I don't know what you've heard about trivago, but take it from me "trivago is a good place to work."
 The salary might not be as competitive as what you are used to, but the company makes up for it with other benefits you likely don't get elsewhere.

-Few of those benefits include unlimited vacations, tech get together, study/conference budget, trivago on tour, bi-weekly and monthly team events.
+Few of those benefits include unlimited vacation days, *Tech Get Together*( an internal tech conference), yearly training and conference budget, *trivago On Tour*, bi-weekly and monthly team events.
 Unfortunately, I only had the opportunity to experience one *Tech Get Together* and one  *trivago On Tour*.
-If you are interested, I will share little details about both of them in the next two sections.
+If you are interested, continue reading for more details about both events in the next two sections.

 ### {% newthought 'Tech Get Together' %}